 Mobile betting apps work just like the desktop online versions.
 But they’re often preferred for the convenience factor as you can essentially travel around with an entire sportsbooks via your cell phone.

 It’s easy to download these mobile sports betting apps on iOS or Android.
 New users will need to first complete a registration process with each sports betting operator they want to bet with and should have personal information such as date of birth, address, phone number, driver’s license or other government-issued ID and social security number ready to go.

-Almost all of the top online sportsbooks offer mobile apps, many of which should be available in Michigan by 2021 at the very latest.
+Almost all of the top online sportsbooks offer mobile apps, many of which should be available in Michigan.
 Those operators include DraftKings, FanDuel, 888sport, William Hill, PointsBet, Unibet, FOX Bet and more.